 This provocative article "ripped from the headlines" caught my eye: Overparented and underhappy.
 To summarize, the article cites a study done with college students who were asked how much they agreed with with the following statements: "My parents supervised my every move growing up.
 It was very important to my parents that I never fail in life" The study found that the students who agreed most with these statements, also felt less psychological well-being and needed more medication for psychological well-being.

 The work of parenting is to raise children into adults who are; resilient and able to recover from life's challenges; are able to sort through options so that they can make decisions that are healthy and growth promoting; and can build strong, loving relationships that can sustain them through the ups and downs of life.
 This is a tall order.

 This study supports what my college students share with me.
 Many feel unprepared for life on their own as they start college.
-The first day of classes this semester I asked them what they thought their biggest challenges were going to be as they started this new journey as independent college students.
-Almost all of them said that they were worried they would not be able to get their work done without mom and dad telling them to do it, afraid that their phones, their computers and that the distractions of friends around 24/7 would take precedence over getting to class, getting to sleep and getting to work.
+The first day of my fall semester, I always ask them what they think their biggest challenges are going to be as they start this new journey as independent college students.
+Almost all of them say that they are worried they will not be able to get their work done without mom and dad telling them to do it, afraid that their phones, their computers and that the distractions of friends around 24/7 would take precedence over getting to class, getting to sleep and getting to work.